Forge Media: Forge Radio

-Forge Radio (formerly named Sure Radio) is the student radio station of the University of Sheffield.
-It broadcasts during term time on the Internet and throughout the Students' Union, catering for a varied taste in music.
-Weekday daytime is playlisted; evenings and weekends are open to specialist shows, which provide an upfront variety of music.
+Forge Radio (formerly named Sure Radio from 1995-2008) is the student radio station of the University of Sheffield.
+It broadcasts during term time on the Internet and throughout the Students' Union, catering for a varied taste in music and general interest with programming produced by other university societies.

 Forge Radio was founded (under the name of Sure Radio) in 1995 as a student society at Sheffield Union by Helen Grimes, with Jenny Thornton as Head of Music.
 The station followed in the footsteps of Forge FM; a station jointly run by students and the local community broadcasting from University House, which moved out of the students' union to become an independent organisation in 1994.
 The original aim of Sure Radio was to broadcast 4-week FM "RSL" broadcasts twice a year, and to become a self-sufficient organisation.
 It broadcast to the city of Sheffield, and to travellers driving along a small stretch of the M1.

 In 2000, Sure FM was awarded Student Radio Station of the Year by College Music Update, with Dan Morfitt also being nominated as Best Head of Music.
 Later that year, Dan also received a nomination at the Student Radio Awards.
 Sure then made the national news in February 2001, including ITN's News at Ten and BBC Radio One's Newsbeat, for being banned from playing any music by Eminem by the University of Sheffield Union of Students.
 Although not broadcasting at the time of the controversy, Sure took the unilateral step of breaking the ban during its next broadcast on FM, for which it was duly fined by the Union.

 In association with the Students' Union, Sure moved into a new media hub built for the three divisions of media: Sure Radio, The Steel Press and Sheffield Base in 2008.

 In June 2009, Forge Radio as a part of Forge Media were the runners up in the category of Student Media of the Year at the NUS Awards 2009.
 In October 2009, Jen Carr (Head of Music 2008/09, Station Manager 2009/10) was nominated for Best Female Presenter at the Student Radio Awards, in the process gaining the station's first nomination at the awards since Oli Q back in 2005.
 A year later, the station received two nominations with Dale Wetter gaining a nomination for Best Male Presenter and Sam Moir for Best Specialist Music Programming.

 The success of this year was recognised on several occasions; the station was awarded 'Best Working Committee' by the Students' Union, as well as receiving a nomination in the category of Best Student Radio Chart Show at the Student Radio Awards.
 Furthermore, Forge Media as a whole won the award for Best Student Media at the 2012 National Union of Students Awards.
+Forge Radio won two SRA awards in 2023; Connor Begley won The Joe Lyons Award for Best Producer Gold Award, Jake Kalender won the award for Best Technical Achievement.